axel95121/MATH4FUN-SG/README.md

 # MATH4FUN-SG
-Repository of the Serious Game with Game Learning Analytics integration.
+Repository of the Mathematics Serious Game with Game Learning Analytics integration.
+MATH4FUN project is a non-profit web project whose main objective is to support students with the learning of the four fundamental operations (add, substract, multiply and divide) of mathematics.
+Once implemented, it also allows stakeholders (TEACHERS and DEVELOPERS) of the project to monitor the activities carried out in the game by the players, according to their needs.